developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	</BackgroundOnHomeKeyPressed>

 ### ClearWebData
 **Applies only to Android devices running KitKat or higher**.
-Determines whether WebView data stored by the app will be erased when app returns to the foreground after the device HOME key is pressed.
+Determines whether cookies and other WebView data stored by the app will be erased when app returns to the foreground after the device HOME key is pressed.
 Disabled by default.
-See [NavigateToHomePage](#navigatetohomepage).
+See also [NavigateToHomePage](#navigatetohomepage).

 **Possible Values**:

-* **0 - Do not erase data (default)**
+* **0 - Do not erase web data (default)**
-* 1 - Erase data when EB returns to the foreground
+* 1 - Erase web data when app returns to foreground

 #### Example
 	:::xml